roymartinezblanco/AWS-Email-Webhook/README.md

 ![](Documentation/s3.png) **S3**

-Because SES will be storing the messages we need to give it permision to do so.
+SES will be storing the messages we need to give it permision to do so.
 [Full s3 IAM Policy Example](Policies/s3.policy.json)

 ```json
 "Principal": {